How to Perform a Risk Assessment

 Risk assessments are also performed by auditors when planning an audit procedure for a company.

-Create Your Own Risk Assessment Checklist
+Create your own Risk Assessment checklist

 3 Types

-While the exact details of risk assessments may vary greatly across different industries, HSE distinguishes three general risk assessment types:
+HSE distinguishes three general risk assessment types:

 Large Scale Assessments

 This refers to risk assessments performed for large scale complex hazard sites such as the nuclear, and oil and gas industry.
-This type of assessment requires the use of an advanced risk assessment technique called a Quantitative Risk Assessment (QRA).
+This type of assessment requires the use of an advanced risk assessment technique called Quantitative Risk Assessment (QRA).

 Required specific assessments